-The HMPC determined that dam incidents, drought and water supply, earthquake, flooding, landslide, high winds, wildfire, and public health hazards are the most significant hazards in the Planning Area.
+The HMPC determined that dam incidents, drought and water supply, earthquake, flooding, landslide, high winds, wildfire, and public health hazards are the most significant high priority hazards in the Planning Area.
 These hazards have also been categorized as priority hazards for mitigation planning purposes by the HMPC.
+Severe weather hazards, such as heavy rain, thunderstorms, hail, and lightning are medium priority hazards and mitigation actions are proposed for these hazards.
+However, severe weather hazards, such as extreme heat and dense fog are not priority hazards in the District's planning area.
+The District's HMPC developed mitigation actions for extreme heat, but dense fog mitigation actions are not included in the plan.